entonibaba0720/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [entonibaba0720 - Agi]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [May 23, Wednesday, 2018].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Today I learn to draw with pure CSS.
+It was great.
+I learn a lot of about positioning. (https://www.github.com/entonibaba0720/drawing-in-css-koala)

 ### R1D2